-A sensational first half hooks us into every last intrigue and all the actors work wonders: Bang, as Andre, has a raffish, Rupert Everett look and gives off a buzzing sense of predation.
-Jarrett is exquisite as Franklin, balancing innocence with knowing and trauma with playfulness.
-Whyte’s mother is a baroque creation, both funny and alarming – a preacher in disguise, belting out her moral warnings against her son’s sinful living in song.
+The second half of the play is less masterful than the first, and the story seems to dismantle itself without following through deeply.
+However, the play never ceases to be interesting.
+The actors are excellent, with Claes Bang as Andre giving off a buzzing sense of predation and Terique Jarrett as Franklin balancing innocence with knowing and trauma with playfulness.
+Sharlene Whyte’s mother is a baroque creation, both funny and alarming, belting out her moral warnings against her son’s sinful living in song.